-Commission and Council'sthe Economic Opportunity Committee and then toof Council.
-The recommended changes should, that achieve the following:
+Commission and the Economic Opportunity Committee of Council, that achieve the following:

-- Include public-private partnership capital projects, while exempting affordable housing costs, where applicable, and provide providing a process for alternative compliance that meets or exceeds City standards; - Include a review of public art requirements in other private development regulations and programs, including but not limited to planned unit developments, density bonus programs, and Cultural Districts; - Allow flexibility for the use of funds for maintenance, relocation; conservation, storage, deaccession, and re-installation of artwork; - Allow greater flexibility for the use of funds in the nearby vicinity of projects, if it improves public visibility and engagement; - Allow the solicitation of curatorial services as a delivery model for major projects; and - AddressFurther address potential obstacles to local participation by artists and fabricators.
+- Include public-private partnership capital projects, while exempting affordable housing costs, where applicable, and providing a process for alternative compliance that meets or exceeds City standards; - Include a review of public art requirements in other private development regulations and programs, including but not limited to planned unit developments, density bonus programs, and Cultural Districts; - Allow flexibility for the use of funds for maintenance, relocation; conservation, storage, deaccession and re-installation of artwork; - Allow greater flexibility for the use of funds in the nearby vicinity of projects, or in any publicly accessible or visible areas of properties owned by the CityAustin Housing Finance Corporation, if it improves public visibility and engagement.
+For the purposes of this policy, City owned property includes sites secured through long term easements or controlled by local government corporations including, but not limited to, the Austin Housing Finance Corporation, Austin Public Facility Corporation, and Austin Housing Public Facility Corporation; - Allow the solicitation of curatorial services as a delivery model for major projects; and - Further address potential obstacles to local participation by artists and fabricators.